wegiangb/rdefra/README.md

 The rdefra package depends on two things:

 -   The Geospatial Data Abstraction Library (gdal).
-If you use linux/ubuntu, this can be installed with the following command: `sudo apt-get install -y r-cran-rgdal`.

 -   Some additional CRAN packages.
 Check for missing dependencies and install them using the commands below: